Main Collective Agreement

 Since the ACP was put on hold there has been other discussions.
 They have included –

 - Meetings and conversations with the Director General, Ray Smith and some of his new team.
 These discussions have included PSA delegates, organisers and PSA National Secretaries.

 - Discussions amongst delegates and members up and down the country on the changing nature of the QO role and how it needs to be valued and paid more.

 - New discussions with Steve Gilbert and some of his Auckland team on how we can address the Auckland issues and make Auckland BCS work better

-- Discussions with HR / MPI Corporate over the scope and nature of the upcoming collective agreement bargaining.
+- Discussions with HR / MPI Corporate as part of the upcoming collective agreement bargaining.

 Border Issues going forward

-- The right pay for the QO role will be negotiated on during the collective agreement bargaining.
+- The pay for the QO role will be negotiated during the collective agreement bargaining.

 - How the BSC workforce is trained and skilled and used in Auckland will remain a separate process with Steve Gilbert and his Auckland team.

 - The right rosters for Auckland will move into another process that will involve a “high involvement, problem focused process” involving some specialist facilitators who have worked with significant union / management relationship problems in the past.
 The emphasis will be on finding the right solution for both union and management needs.